MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/purchase-webapps.md

 Once published, users can purchase subscriptions plans associated with your app in the Teams store listing.

-## Example: User purchase experience
+## End user purchase experience

-The following example shows how users can purchase subscription plans for a fictional Teams app called Recloud.
+The following example shows how end users can purchase subscription plans for a fictional Teams app called Recloud.

 **To purchase an app subscription plan**